Sandpile models: Acknowledgements

-{\bf Acknowledgements.} I thank Lionel Levine and Laurent Saloff-Coste for offering the opportunity to give a course at the Summer School.
+I thank Lionel Levine and Laurent Saloff-Coste for offering the opportunity to give a course at the Summer School.
 I thank Mathav Murugan for being available to run two tutorials at short notice.
 The Summer School has been a very stimulating environment.
 I thank all participants for their questions, comments and feedback, that I have attempted to incorporate into this survey.
+I am grateful to an anonymous referee for useful suggestions.

 \begin{bibdiv} \begin{biblist}[\resetbiblist{99}]

 \bib{AJ04}{article}{ author={Athreya, Siva R.}, author={J{\'a}rai, Antal A.}, title={Infinite volume limit for the stationary distribution of abelian sandpile models}, journal={Comm.
 Math.
 Phys.}, volume={249}, date={2004}, number={1}, pages={197--213}, issn={0010-3616}, review={\MR{2077255 (2005m:82106)}}, }